Smantii/dctkit/docs/theory.md

 primal map) to [\[withoutlap\]](#withoutlap){reference-type="eqref" reference="withoutlap"} we get $$-k \Delta u + \Tilde{f} = 0,$$ where
 $\Tilde{f} := \star f$.
-Since the Laplacian acting on fields $\nabla^2$ is minus the Laplacian on forms (see [@frankel2011geometry]), the last equation is the discrete analogous of the Poisson equation
+Since the Laplacian acting on fields $\nabla^2$ is minus the Laplacian on forms (see (Frankel 2011)), the last equation is the discrete analogous of the Poisson equation
 $k\nabla ^ 2 u + \Tilde{f} = 0$.

 ### Variational formulation